Genetic analysis of African lions (Panthera leo) in Zambia support movement across anthropogenic and geographical barriers

 Meet the Team

-Currently, I am a doctoral candidate in population & conservation genetics in the interdisciplinary program of Genetics at Texas A&M University doing research on biodiversity of the African lion.
-At Texas A&M, I have taken on leadership roles and striven to be an active member of the academic committee regularly attending program & departmental seminar series.
+I have a doctorate in population & conservation genetics from the interdisciplinary program of Genetics at Texas A&M University.
+My dissertation was research on biodiversity of the African lion.
+At Texas A&M, I took on leadership roles and strove to be an active member of the academic committee regularly attending program & departmental seminar series.
 I have done both oral and poster presentations at national, local and University-level conferences and symposia.
 I have received multiple awards through the University and College of Veterinary Medicine, such as being a recipient of the Graduate Student Research Trainee Grant.
 I am a participating member of multiple graduate student organizations.
 I have been an officer for the Genetics Graduate Student Associate as a website committee member, the head of recruitment, and Vice-President.

 I have a Bachelor of Science from the University of Washington (2006) in Psychology with a focus in Animal Behavior and Cognitive Neuroscience and a minor in Anthropology.
 After graduating, I traveled to the Amazon (2006), visited the Wildlife Conservation Research Unit at the University of Oxford in England (2007), became a certified dog trainer through the Animal Behavior College (2007-2008), and obtained an equivalent to a bachelor’s in biology from taking courses at various universities in Southern California (2009-2011).